DSuveges/TorrentData/Music_Torrent - Nationality/README.md

 ```
 ![Number of Download of Hungarian music](./HU_plots.png)

 Graphs indicate that the download number of both categories follow a lognormal distribution.
-To make the difference more visible, the overlay of the two histograms of the logarythmic values were plot:
+To better visualize the comparison between the two distributions, the overlay of the two logarithmic histograms were plotted:

 ```R
 Log_EN <- log(TorrentData[ TorrentData$Nationality == "EN", "Downloaded"])